 I am a doctoral candidate in the Department of Sociology at the University of Minnesota.
-I am also a Fellow at the Interdisciplinary Center for the Study of Global Change and a Resident at the Charles Babbage Institute, a leading center in the history of computing.
-My dissertation is titled, 'Between the Cloud and a Hard Place: A study of digital technologies and emerging industrial logics.'
+I am also a Fellow at the Interdisciplinary Center for the Study of Global Change and a Resident at the Charles Babbage Institute, a center for computing history.

-As an instructor and teaching assistant, I emphasize critical and creative thinking, helping students make sense of a perplexing and unequal social world.
+As an instructor, I emphasize critical and creative thinking, helping students make sense of a perplexing and unequal social world.
 I look forward to continuing to mentor students and teach courses that draw from social theory and economic sociology.

-I hold an M.Phil. and M.A. in Sociology from the Delhi School of Economics and a B.A.
+I have an M.Phil. and M.A. in Sociology from the Delhi School of Economics and a B.A.
 (Sociology) from St. Xavier's College, Bombay.